cff08/INST326-Final-Project/README.md

 # Event Finder App
 - An application help users keep track of school events.
-- Users can register, favorites events, and browse upcominf events.
+- Users can register, favorites events, and browse upcoming events.

 # Overview
 - This application is designed to make an event finder easy.
 It is structured